 Active ingredients: Propylene glycol, alcohol denat.

-Before I went in to receive the treatment at the L'Oréal offices in New York City, Dr. Rocio Rivera, the brand’s Vice President of Scientific Communication, explained the science behind the launch and exactly how the Lamellar technology works.
+Before I went in to receive the treatment at the L'Oréal offices in New York City, Dr. Rocio Rivera, the brand’s Vice President of Scientific Communication, explained the science behind the product and exactly how the Lamellar technology works.

 First things first: a crash course in Lamellar technology.
-"Lamellar technology is a L’Oréal technology that refers to a highly efficient and targeted delivery system, which deposits ultra-fine caring actives on specific damaged areas of hair in very thin layers (called 'lamelles'), without over-coating or over-treating the hair," Dr. Rivera explains.
+"Lamellar technology is a L’Oréal technology that refers to a highly efficient and targeted delivery system, which deposits ultra-fine caring actives on specific damaged areas of hair in very thin layers (called 'lamelles'), without over-coating or over-treating the hair," Rivera explains.

 It's pretty similar to micellar water technology, which uses micelles to trap dirt and remove it from the surface of the skin, but works the opposite way. "'Lamelles' in L’Oreal Lamellar Technology deposit caring actives (like amino acid and protein) to the hair cuticle," she says.
 The best part?
 It only delivers to areas that are damaged.
-Through advanced chemistry, Dr. Rivera explains that the positive charges of the lamelles attract to the negative charges of damaged areas of the hair, binding the caring actives to smooth the hair fiber exactly where it's needed.
+Through advanced chemistry, Rivera explains that the positive charges of the lamelles attract to the negative charges of damaged areas of the hair, binding the caring actives to smooth the hair fiber exactly where it's needed.

 The positive charges of the lamelles attract to the negative charges of damaged areas of the hair, binding the caring actives to smooth the hair fiber exactly where it's needed.

 Then, she showed me an unforgettable visual demonstrating how other hair treatments work via magnets, with magnets attaching all over the hair strands.
-She then showed how lamellar tech enables Wonder Water to only "stick" to the areas in need.
+She then explained how lamellar tech enables Wonder Water to only "stick" to the areas in need.
 Essentially, Lamellar technology provides healing hydration using moisturizers and amino acids only where it’s needed, which then leaves the hair feeling soft and silky, and looking healthier.
 Plus, it’s safe for color-treated hair and all hair types.

-"The product works on fine, thin texture all the way to curly," Dr. Rivera says.
+"The product works on fine, thin texture all the way to curly," Rivera says.
 "What we heard from consumers was that, depending on your hair type, different benefits were appreciated."

 About My Hair: Fine hair